At Colgate, students can appreciate and explore their own cultures as well as those of the people around them.

 We do not waive the TOEFL requirement based on SAT results.

-Colgate can waive the TOEFL if you study at a secondary school where English is the primary language of instruction.
-Please note the request for a TOEFL waiver on the application, or e-mail your request to firstname.lastname@example.org.
+Yes, Colgate can will automatically waive the TOEFL or IELTS requirement if you study at a secondary school where English is the primary language of instruction.
+If this applies to you and you see the TOEFL/IELTS requirement within your Colgate portal checklist, please contact email@example.com to get your requirement waived.

 The mid-year report is for students who are currently in their final year of secondary school.
-Students who have already graduated can simply send the secondary school report form with their final transcript.
+Students who have already graduated should have their schools submit the secondary school report form with their final transcript.

 Yes, predicted grades will be required to complete your application.
 Your counselor can submit them on your behalf once they become available.
 Our regional admission officers are happy to help if you have any questions about how to make sure your application is complete.